 Could you please provide me with a copy or a link to the Monash University article?
-I'd like to understand the context of the study study area on most days.
+I'd like to understand the context of the study.

-I just wish to have input into the Mini Roundabouts you are proposing and think that it will be very good for this area.
-I use these streets and often see cars pull out from Stop signs not looking and certainly not stopping.
+I just wish to have input into the Mini Roundabouts you are proposing and think that it will be very good for this area I use these streets and often see cars pull out from Stop signs not looking and certainly not stopping.

 Thank you for your letter dated 18 March 2021 and for the opportunity to provide comment on the proposal.
-I am a nearby resident and drive through the urgent need of remedy.
+I am a nearby resident and drive through the study area on most days.

 I do not support the proposal.
-I believe it has little justification, especially when considering (a) other alternative solutions such as reducing the speed limit alone, and removing verge obstructions to view comdors at those intersections and (b) other, more unsafe parts of the City of Vincent road network in more reacting to support it).
+I believe it has little justification, especially when considering (a) other alternative solutions such as reducing the speed limit alone, and removing verge obstructions to view corridors at those intersections and (b) other, more unsafe parts of the City of Vincent road network in more urgent need of remedy.